-Is it true that guys avoid wooing powerful women because their egos can’t handle it?
-Relationship experts and real men weigh in during our roundtable discussion below.
+Is it true that men tend to avoid dating powerful, wealthy or successful women because their egos just can’t handle it?
+Relationship experts and real men weigh in during our roundtable discussion on the topic below.

-Q: There’s been a lot of talk lately that successful, career-oriented women have trouble creating lasting relationships because men feel intimidated.
+Q: There’s been some speculation that successful, career-oriented women have trouble creating lasting relationships because men feel intimidated by them.
 Do you think that is true?

 - Diane Mapes, author, How to Date in a Post-Dating World

 - Steve Nakamoto, author, Men Are Like Fish: What Every Woman Needs to Know about Catching a Man